fofancy/spring-test-project/README.md

 docker stack deploy -c docker-compose.yml app
 ```

+Check your services:
 Open a browser and enter [vm1-host-ip]:[8061]/

 It will show services connected to eureka.

+Open the browser at [vm1-host-ip]:8081/ address